 Helmets are REQUIRED on all ABC rides.
 YOU WILL NOT RIDE WITHOUT A HELMET ON PROPERLY.
 Smart riders have working lights on the front and rear of their bicycle.
-All rides should emphasize safe group riding and respect for motorists and other bicyclists.
+All rides should emphasize safe club riding and respect for motorists and other bicyclists.

 Speak up if a rider is not riding safely and take them to the back of the ride and show them how to ride properly or ask them to stop and get instruction.